LilithKramer/RShinyTutorial/README.md

 You can upload a test document and visualize it in different ways.

 This app is the translated version of a Dutch demo app developed by Lilith Kramer and Willem Stolte.
-The dutch version of this app can be found at: https://github.com/wstolte/PizzaCourseShiny
+The Dutch version of this app can be found at: https://github.com/wstolte/PizzaCourseShiny